About me

 Winning TWASI's Christopher Parsons Award for artistic excellence in 2007, 2009 & 2024 has been a great thrill and a boost to confidence, as has been winning the St Cuthbert's Mill Award for the Best Work on Paper in 2015, and several Gold & Silver medals.

-Finalist in the David Shepherd Wildlife Foundation's Wildlife Artist of the Year in 2022 & 2024.
+I have also been a Finalist in the David Shepherd Wildlife Foundation's Wildlife Artist of the Year in 2022 & 2024.

-As a member of The Society of Feline Artists (SOFA), I find an outlet for my passion for cats of all sizes, both Big Cats and domestic ones - my own cats often act as models for my paintings, and I like to picture their elegance as well as some of their amusing antics.
+As a member of The Society of Feline Artists (SOFA), I find an outlet for my passion for cats of all sizes, both Big Cats and domestic ones - my own cats have often acted as models for my paintings, and I like to picture their elegance as well as some of their amusing antics.

 I exhibit and sell my work at both exhibitions and Game & Country Fairs around the country, locally with Rugby & District Art Society and the Rugby Artists and Makers Network, and take part in Warwickshire Open Studios.